 We also measured Chlorophyll concentrations because it is a reliable indicator of plant production.
 The target for chlorophyll is below 7.3 parts per billion.
-The chlorophyll concentrations were below the target level to start the summer, but creeped above the target range in August.
-The concentrations ebbed back down in August.
+The chlorophyll concentrations were below the target level to start the summer and even decreased in August.

 A major effect of plant growth on the lake is the reduction of water clarity.
 Before algae forms the green mats of "scum" on the surface, it is suspended in the water column.
 Algae floating in the water can decrease water clarity even before you see a tint of green.
-This year, the Transparency averaged a depth of 6.3 feet.
-The measurements were low in April and May, then showed tremendous improvement in June.
+This year, the Transparency averaged a depth of 6 feet.
+The measurements were low in May, then showed tremendous improvement in August.
 The clear water persisted through August, showing only some clouding toward the end of the summer.
 Clearer water is generally a positive attribute, but it does allow more sunlight to reach the lake bottom to fuel plant growth.